spanner888/CamScripts/README.md

 To get all features, requires very recent FC v.....some warnings or errors may occur if older version of FreeCAD is use.

+Macros Easy install via single install....

-In addition features of the extended Machinability example for Vc and in particular Fz require a new material model and sample material with appropriate properites. ***TODO** where get/install
+In addition features of the extended Machinability example for Vc and in particular Fz require a new material model and sample material with appropriate properites.

-Easy install via single install....
+The extended model and material are included in [CamScripts/cutting_tool_data/Material]

+materials stuff ***TODO** where get/install

 Details of using each macro are in the following files and also within each macro, including some information on adapting to your needs.